Steps

 Bug

-, the workflow updates the ticket, routing it to the development team. - ELSE IF the ticket's type contains
+and assigns it to the development team. - ELSE IF the ticket's type contains

 Feature Request

-Recipe using conditional steps to manage Zendesk tickets.
+Recipe using conditional steps to manage Zendesk tickets

 # Repeat control statements (loops)